monostream/emporium-docs/reference/user-supplied-syntax.md

     password: {{ .Emporium.UserSupplied.RocketModeEnabled }}
 ```

-A checkbox is displayed on the install screen.
+A checkbox is displayed on the installation screen.

 ### String enum